splunk/observability-workshop/content/en/scenarios/5-understand-impact/3-capture-tags.md

     return checkResult
 ````

+## Redeploy Service

 Once these changes are made, let's run the following script to rebuild the Docker image used for creditcheckservice and redeploy it to our Kubernetes cluster:

 ````
 ./5-redeploy-creditcheckservice.sh
 ````

+## Confirm Tag is Captured Successfully

-After a few minutes, return to **Splunk Observability Cloud** and load one of the traces:
+After a few minutes, return to **Splunk Observability Cloud** and load one of the traces to confirm that the tags were captured successfully:

 **![Trace with Attributes](images/trace_with_attributes.png)**